isphinxs/request-header-parser/README.md

 # Request Header Parser Microservice (FCC)

-This project is a request header parser microservice API for the Free Code Camp Curriculum.
+This project is a request header parser microservice for the Free Code Camp Curriculum.
 It returns the IP address, language, and operating system for the user's browser.

 ## Sample Input